xiidea/EasyConfigBundle/README.md

 ```bash
 $ php bin/console doctrine:schema:update --force
 ```
-### 7. Create your first form:
+### 7. Create form group and type:
-Create a form class and form type with your preferred fields.
-Please follow the [instructions](https://github.com/xiidea/EasyConfigBundle/blob/main/Resources/doc/create-form.md) to create the form and form type.
+Create a form group class and form type with your necessary fields.
+Please follow the [instructions](https://github.com/xiidea/EasyConfigBundle/blob/main/Resources/doc/form-group-and-type.md) to create the form group and type.

 ### 8. Register the bundle’s routes:
 Now it's time to access the form you have just created, for that you have to include bundle's routes to your application by the following way.